-Most proud of: Creating a Kaufman County Transportation Plan (2035) and passing a \$56M bond (with a 65 percent support rate) to support that plan.
+Most proud of: Creating a Kaufman County Transportation Plan (2035) and passing a \$56M bond (with a 65 percent support

 Highest honor: I have an elementary school named after me in Terrell.
 The Dr. Bruce Wood Elementary School.
-Also there is a scholarship named after me in Kaufman ISD .
+Also there is a scholarship named after me in Kaufman ISD.